 - Postsecondary Goals and Transition Services

 The Maine Department of Education – Office of Special Services – provides an official IEP Form to be used by schools here in Maine.
 There are two sections that cover issues related to AEM and AT.
 (NOTE: The Maine AIM Programs anticipates that the officials IEP Form will be revised in summer 2017 and reflect the use of the term Accessible Educational Materials.
 Below is the current language.)

-In Section D, the “prompts” to the IEP Team for AIM state:
+In Section D, the “prompts” to the IEP Team for AEM state:

 D. If the child is blind or visually impaired, does the child require instruction in Braille and the use of Braille?
 (MUSER IX.3.C.(2)(c))